hsafari99/generic_multi_agent_orchestrator/phase_0.md

    - [x] Add dependency documentation

 **Notes**:
-- Dependencies should be properly categorized
+- Dependencies are properly categorized and installed
-- Scripts should be well-documented
+- Scripts are well-documented and functional
-- Version constraints should be appropriate
+- Version constraints are appropriate and documented
+- Added essential runtime dependencies (express, axios, winston, zod, dotenv)
+- Added all necessary development and testing tools

 #### 0.1.4 Build System
 **Status**: IN_PROGRESS